Acceptable Behaviour in the Surgery

 Our practice policy is to respect the privacy of our patients, their families, and our staff and to maintain compliance with the UK GDPR and all UK specific Data Protection Requirements.
 Our policy is to ensure all personal data related to our patients will be protected.

 All employees and sub-contractors engaged by our practice are asked to sign a confidentiality agreement.
 The practice will, if required, sign a separate confidentiality agreement if the client deems it necessary.
-If a sub-contractor acts as a data processor for TOWCESTER M.C. an appropriate contract will be established for the processing of your information.
+If a sub-contractor acts as a data processor for Towcester Medical Centre an appropriate contract will be established for the processing of your information.

 In certain circumstances you may have the right to withdraw your consent to the processing of data.
-Please contact the Dr Andrew Odwellin writing if you wish to withdraw your consent.
+Please contact the the Practice in writing if you wish to withdraw your consent.
 If some circumstances we may need to store your data after your consent has been withdrawn to comply with a legislative requirement.

 Some of this information will be held centrally and used for statistical purposes.
 Where we do this, we take strict measures to ensure that individual patients cannot be identified.
 Sometimes your information may be requested to be used for research purposes – the surgery will always gain your consent before releasing the information for this purpose in an identifiable format.
 In some circumstances you can Opt-out of the surgery sharing any of your information for research purposes.